machinelearning-one/devel/README.md

 - An _example .env_ file to parametrize the build process
 - A modular and easily customizable _Dockerfile_ that defines the installation of above mentioned packages
 - A _docker-compose.yml_ file to handle lifecycle events such as building the image, spinning up the container and tearing it down.
+- A .vscode/extensions.json file to recommend the necessary extensions to effectively use generated containers through vs code.

 ## Prerequisites